-Alabama has no overtime laws, although you may be eligible for overtime pay under the federal Fair Labor Standards Act.
-To learn more, see Nolo’s article Overtime Pay: Your Rights as an Employee and contact the Alabama Department of Industrial Relations.
+Alabama has no overtime laws, although you may be eligible for overtime pay under the federal Fair Labor Standards Act (FLSA).
+To learn more, see Nolo’s article Overtime Pay: Your Rights as an Employee and contact the Alabama Department of Labor.

 Alabama does not require employers to provide lunch or rest breaks.
 However, you are entitled to be paid if you have to do any work during a break (for example, if you have to cover the phones while you eat lunch).
 And, generally, you are entitled to be paid for any short breaks (five to 20 minutes) your employer provides; this time is considered part of your work day.

-To learn more about wage and hour laws in Alabama, contact the state Department of Industrial Relations.
+To learn more about wage and hour laws in Alabama, contact the state Department of Labor.

 Wage and hour laws set the basic standards for pay and time worked -- covering issues like minimum wage, tips, overtime, meal and rest breaks, what counts as time worked, when you must be paid, things your employer must pay for, and so on.